appacademy/redux_workshop/part_2.md

 }
 ```

-While `receiveAllTodos` should produce an object that looks like this:
+While `receiveAllTodos` should accept an array of todos as an argument and produce an object that looks like this:

 ```js
 {